SolidityPrism/documentation/README.md

 ## Support

-If you have any questions, encounter issues, or have a feature request, please [open an issue](https://github.com/SolidityPrism/documentation/issues) in this repository.
+If you have any questions, encounter issues, or have a feature request, please <a href="https://github.com/SolidityPrism/documentation/issues" target="_blank">open an issue</a> in this repository.